Shuijing725/CrowdNav_HEIGHT/README.md

 Furthermore, we demonstrate that our pipeline achieves better zero-shot generalization capability than previous works when the densities of humans and obstacles change.

 ## Overview
+### File organization
-This repository is organized in five parts:
+This repository is organized in three parts:
-- `crowd_nav/` folder contains configurations and policies used in the simulator.
+- `crowd_nav/` folder contains configurations and policies used in the simulator;
-- `crowd_sim/` folder contains the simulation environment.
+- `crowd_sim/` folder contains the simulation environment;
 - `training/` contains the code for the RL policy networks and ppo algorithm.
-- `trained_models/` contains some pretrained models provided by us.
+### Branches
+- **main:** code for training and benchmarking in simulation and in Hallway and Lounge environments in the real-world; It contains all methods except DRL-VO and ORCA;
+- **attn_drawer:** code for visualizing attention scores in testing, used to generate Fig. 10 in the paper;
+- **jackal:** code for training and deploying on Clearpath Jackal robot in more challenging Atrium and Outdoor environments in the real-world; DRL-VO and ORCA baselines are also in this branch.
 ------
 ## Setup
 1. In a conda environment or virtual environment with Python 3.6, 3.7, or 3.8.
 Then install the required python package